emmitan/programmingportfolio/README.md

 ## Certifications
 - Programming 1 USOE Certification

-## Bloom
+## Prompt Generator (Individual Project)

-A cozy clicker-based game where you are tasked to grow different plants for the house fairies.
+A prompt generator that can be used for writing and art.

 [Source Code](https://github.com/emmitan/IndividualProject/tree/main)